AGS 2025 Victoria Chapter Symposium

 Retention Solutions: Innovations, Challenges, and Future Directions

-The Victoria Chapter of AGS is pleased to announce the Call for Abstracts for the 2025 AGS Victoria Symposium on “Retention Solutions: Innovations, Challenges, and Future Directions”.
+The Victoria Chapter of AGS is pleased to announce the 2025 AGS Victoria Symposium on “Retention Solutions: Innovations, Challenges, and Future Directions”.

 This event will be held in-person on 25 September 2025 at the State Library in Melbourne.